by Andrea M. Darcy

 It can definitely help you cope far better.
 Working with a counsellor or psychotherapist can help, for example, with things like:

-Really need support to get through the pandemic?
+Really need support to get through tough times?
 We have you covered with a range of internet therapists to suit any budget.

-Andrea Blundell is the editor and lead writer of the site.
+Andrea M. Darcy is the editor and lead writer of the site as well as a therapy consultant and coach.
 She is, despite best effort, a sensitive type.